Skip to main content Skip to main menu Skip to footer menu

 1. Segment email lists

 Ask your subscribers relevant questions in sign-up forms and use this valuable information for segmenting.
-You can ask about location, birthday or the type of service the person is especially interested in, for example.
+Choose the segmentation criteria that best align with your audience and marketing goals.

 Here are some ideas you can segment your clients based on: